cortexapps/backstage-plugin/README.md

 ## Advanced

-You can configure the Cortex plugin to customize its layout.
-(And soon the ability to provide custom mappings to Cortex YAMLs.)
+You can configure the Cortex plugin to customize its layout as well as customize how entities from Backstage are synced into entities in Cortex.
-To do this, instead of importing `cortexPlugin`, `CortexPage`, and `EntityCortexContent` directly, you can inject custom behavior into the plugin like:

 ### **`cortex.ts`**